Speaking out loud and monologues

-Slowly introduce new words you’ve learn, intonations, and fluctuations.
+Slowly introduce new words you’ve learned, intonations, and fluctuations.
 Make it vibrant.

-If you don’t enjoy the talk with yourself no one is gonna enjoy listening to it.
+If you don’t enjoy the talk with yourself, no one is going to enjoy listening to it.
 As mentioned earlier, you need to reach that satisfaction at the end of the talk, the ones that comes from a clearer understanding.

 You should definitely avoid putting yourself down, I emphasized it in many other places but I just can’t emphasize it enough.
 You won’t feel better after a discussion of that sort and if you conduct a conversation with another person the same way they won’t feel better either.